-Other operating income amounted to \in 5.7 million and resulted mainly from a hedging transaction.
-Other operating income in the previous year totaled \in 15.9 million and resulted mainly from income in connection with a hedging transaction (\in 4.1 million) and from the sale of shares in freenet AG (\in 11.3 million).
+Other operating income amounted to \le 5.7 million and resulted mainly from a hedging transaction.
+Other operating income in the previous year totaled \le 15.9 million and resulted mainly from income in connection with a hedging transaction (\le 4.1 million) and from the sale of shares in freenet AG (\le 11.3 million).

-The rise in personnel expenses from \in 5.2 million in the previous year to \notin 24.2 million in fiscal year 2013 results from the increase in the intrinsic value of SARs due to the strong performance of the United Internet share.
+The rise in personnel expenses from \leq 5.2 million in the previous year to \leq 24.2 million in fiscal year 2013 results from the increase in the intrinsic value of SARs due to the strong performance of the United Internet share.

-Income from profit transfer agreements with 1&1 Internet AG and 1&1 Telecommunication AG amounted to \in 272.2 million in the reporting period (prior year: \in 159.8 million).
-In the previous year, the corresponding income was burdened by the change in transfer pricing for certain subsidiaries of the sub-group 1&1 (extraordinary expenses of \in 121.6 million).
+Income from profit transfer agreements with 1&1 Internet AG and 1&1 Telecommunication AG amounted to ≤ 272.2 million in the reporting period (prior year: ≤ 159.8 million).
+In the previous year, the corresponding income was burdened by the change in transfer pricing for certain subsidiaries of the sub-group 1&1 (extraordinary expenses of ≤ 121.6 million).